PrincetonCS-UCA/ucas-website/content/docs/general/contribute.md

 Below we outline how to suggest a change for any existing page on the website to get you started.
-This is a good opportunity to get to know [GitHub](https://github.com) and _version control systems_, which is are really important tools.
+This is a good opportunity to get to know [GitHub](https://github.com) and _version control systems_, which are really important tools.

 ## First Step: Click "Edit this page"